-Our grants can help voluntary, community, arts and youth groups provide projects for the benefit of local people.
+Our grants can help voluntary, community, arts, sports and youth groups provide projects for the benefit of local people.

 We will not give grants to trading or profit-making companies.